-The Kiwanis club in which you are interested is the local unit of Kiwanis International, an organization with nearly nineteen hundred similar clubs in nearly as many communities of Canada and the United States (October 1, 1933).
+The Kiwanis club in which you are interested is the local unit of Kiwanis International, an organization with over eighteen hundred and fifty similar clubs in Canada and the United States, and over one hundred thousand members.

 Kiwanis is based upon the principle of service.
 It capitalizes for constructive community service the fellowship of a group of men who eat together once a week.
 It develops friendship and encourages leadership.
 It seeks to build better communities through intelligent interest and active, unselfish loyalty.